eProsima/Integration-Service-docs/docs/configuration.rst

 Load configuration
 ------------------

-*Integration Service* must receive an argument with the XML file with the configuration that is going to be loaded.
+*Integration Service* must receive an argument with the XML file with the configuration to load.

 .. code-block:: bash